 Were you recently hurt in a construction accident in Brooklyn, New York?
 Don’t hesitate to contact an experienced Brooklyn construction accident lawyer at (718) 802-1600.
-The Law Offices of Jay S. Knispel, LLC will help you explore every option for recovering the maximum available compensation.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers will help you explore every option for recovering the maximum available compensation.

 You could be entitled to hold negligent parties liable for medical bills, lost wages, and pain and suffering.
 Injured construction workers have looked to our team for help for more than two decades.
 We’re passionate about helping New Yorkers get back on their feet after an accident–and we’re ready to go to work for you.

 Ready to learn more?
 We’re always here to help.
 You can call our Brooklyn law offices anytime to schedule a free consultation.

 Many injured workers mistakenly believe that New York workers’ compensation laws bar all lawsuits.
 While it’s true that you can’t sue your employer, someone else might have been responsible for the accident.

 If that’s the case, you might have a personal injury case against these negligent third parties.
 In other words, you might be able to recover additional damages.

 But it can be tough to know who was responsible after an accident–and the insurance company won’t just hand over a check for the fair amount.
 An experienced Brooklyn personal injury lawyer can help.

 When you hire the Law Offices of Jay S. Knispel, LLC, our attorneys will: